 As well as the territorial limits, most car insurance policies provide temporary cover abroad.
 This level will be compulsory cover or possibly full or extended cover.

-Compulsory cover is where the insurer provides the minimum legal cover that allows you or a permitted driver to use the insured car in any of the participating countries.
+Compulsory cover is where the insurer provides the minimum legal cover that allows you or a permitted driver to use the insured car in another country.

 Full or extended cover

 Our car insurance gives you the same level of cover abroad as you have within the territorial limits.
 You can find the list of countries where our insurance is valid is on the driving abroad page.

 The full or extended cover starts when you enter one of the valid countries, and lasts for up to 90 days spent in one or a combination of the countries.

 We also insure your car while it's being transported between countries by sea, air or rail on journeys lasting no more than 65 hours.
 And if you do have to make a claim within the 90-day period, the cost of delivering your car back to a UK address will be covered by us.

 The cover may differ among insurance providers, so do check your policy before travelling.

 The car insurance Green Card

 A Green Card is an official, multi-language translation of your car insurance, and it proves you have the compulsory cover to drive in the country you're visiting.

 Drivers resident in the EU don't need a Green Card to travel within European Economic Area countries.